 Political science majors apply the knowledge and skills learned in their political science classes in a full-time, semester-long internship.
 The field experience may be in government agencies at the local, state, and federal levels; law, law enforcement, non-profits, political parties, social service or another setting.
-Prerequisite: POLS 497.
-Offered every spring.
+Offered every semester.